User’s guide

 On using containers

-Another option for creating portable code is Using containers on clusters.
+Another option for creating portable code is Using containers.

 Containers are a popular approach at deploying applications by packaging a lot of the required dependencies together.
 The most popular tool for this is Docker, but Docker cannot be used on the Mila cluster (nor the other clusters from Digital Research Alliance of Canada).